 Meningococcal disease is a rare bacterial infection of the brain and spinal cord and leads to meningitis and septicemia.
 Generally, it is spread from saliva contact such as kissing or air droplets from coughing.
 The vaccine is recommended from pre-teenage years and costs around $135.

 Rabies is transmitted to humans from the saliva of infected animals if you are bitten or scratched.
 The rabies virus is almost always fatal in people who have not been immunized.
 The vaccine to protect yourself against rabies is a series of 3 or 4 injections into the muscle spread over approximately 4 weeks.
-The average cost of a set of Rabies shots is high at around $3000.
+The average cost of a set of rabies shots is high at around $3,000.

-Yellow fever is a dangerous virus spread from mosquito bites, which can lead to organ failure and sometimes death.
+Yellow fever is a dangerous virus spread from mosquito bites, and can lead to organ failure and sometimes death.
 Only specific clinics in the U.S. will provide the yellow fever vaccine, so ask your healthcare provider for your nearest clinic if they do not stock the vaccine.